Best daily deals

 8.3

 Shokz corners the bone conduction headphones market with a limited line accommodating professionals, athletes, and general listeners.
-The Shokz OpenRun looks nearly identical to the company’s famed Aeropex headset but adds some new features like fast charging and better battery life.
-We like the OpenRun because it’s safety-oriented and doesn’t clog up your ears.
+The Shokz OpenRun look nearly identical to the company’s famed Aeropex headphones but adds new features like fast charging and better battery life.
+We like the OpenRun because they’re safety-oriented and don’t clog up your ears.
 Not only does a fit like this keep you aware of what’s happening around you, but it also means you won’t encounter an ear infection from the headset.

-After two weeks with the Shokz OpenRun we’re excited to share all that’s great about this pair of headphones and what could be improved.
-Let’s see if this headset from Shokz fits your lifestyle.
+After two weeks with the Shokz OpenRun we’re excited to share all that’s great about these headphones and what could be better.
+Let’s see if these headphones from Shokz fits your lifestyle.

-Editor’s note: this Shokz OpenRun review was updated on November 5, 2022, to address how it compares to the OpenRun Pro from Shokz.
+Editor’s note: this Shokz OpenRun review was updated on August 27, 2024, with the latest alternative options.

 Outdoor athletes will appreciate how the OpenRun keeps their ears open to passing cars while also relaying music to motivate them through workouts.
-Those with in-the-ear (ITE) or invisible (IIC) hearing aids will be able to use this pair of bone conduction headphones since it bypasses the outer ear.
+Those with in-the-ear (ITE) or invisible (IIC) hearing aids can use this pair of bone conduction headphones since it bypasses the outer ear.
 Any listener who has an aversion to sticking things in their ears will like how this pair of headphones keeps the ears completely unoccluded.

 What’s it like to use Shokz OpenRun?